SuhasNandiraju/REEEEEEEEEEgun/README.md

 # REEEEEEEEEEgun
 Hi, I'm Suhas.
-And if you're like me, you just hate when people barge into your room while you're watching porn.
+And if you're like me, you just hate when people barge into your room while you're watching.
 To solve this crisis amongst our generation, I created the REEEEEEEEEEgun to help keep out those pesky intrusions like your mom or the FBI.

 The REEEEEEEEEEgun is basically a turret that detects the face of anyone who isn't on a special whitelist and shoots them with any manner of projectiles!